UB-CSE/LED-Video-Wall/client/README.md

 You need to attach the ESP32 to the WSL

-*[`USPID`](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) Install USBIPD on WSL Run in Administrator Mode in PowerShell and find and copy the bus ID of the ESP32 through:
+*[`USPID`](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) Install USBIPD on WSL

+The following commands must be done in Administrator Mode in PowerShell

+Find and copy the bus ID of the ESP32 through:
 ```PowerShell
 usbipd list
 ```